 “Avoid the temptation of relying on tooltips as a substitute for well-designed interface elements”

-They’re always available for users to access, so can be considered as an occasionally visible layer of the UI and not just as a tool for first-use onboarding experience.
+They’re always available for users to access, so can be considered as an occasionally visible layer of the UI and not just as an onboarding tool for first-use experience.
 Tooltips can be effective for explaining a feature a user may use or an action they might take.

 Use these sparingly and keep them subtle, so users can focus on taking the most important onboarding actions in your product.
 Above all, avoid the temptation of relying on tooltips as a substitute for well-designed interface elements.